karlanxAI/InpaintLab/README.md

 1. **Default autotagger**
 2. **WD14 autotagger**

-The default autotagger is the main option, while WD14 is available as an additional/secondary tagging option.
+The default autotagger is the main option, while WD14 is available as an additional option for users who prefer that tagging style.

 Autotagging features include: